 Blockchain for the Decision Maker

-Cooperation of EIT Digital with the Budapest University of Technology and Economics
+A collaboration between EIT Digital and the Budapest University of Technology and Economics.

 Take advantage of the opportunity to learn about and evaluate business processes based on blockchain concepts which allow you to obtain significant results for the advancement of your company!